finbourne/lusid-sdk-java/sdk/docs/SequencesApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // SequencesApi apiInstance = apiFactory.build(SequencesApi.class);

         SequencesApi apiInstance = ApiFactoryBuilder.build(fileName).build(SequencesApi.class);
         String scope = "scope_example"; // String | Scope of the sequence.
         String code = "code_example"; // String | Code of the sequence.
 This together with stated scope uniquely   identifies the sequence.
         Integer batch = 56; // Integer | Number of sequences items to return for the specified sequence.
 Default to 1 if not specified. try {
+            // uncomment the below to set overrides at the request level
+            // NextValueInSequenceResponse result = apiInstance.next(scope, code, batch).execute(opts);

             NextValueInSequenceResponse result = apiInstance.next(scope, code, batch).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {